xonq/tutorials/orthofiller.md

 #### 2) Prepare input coordinate files
 We will start OrthoFiller from scratch, however you can start/resume OrthoFiller from a completed OrthoFinder run as well.
-OrthoFiller a plain text input targets `.tsv` of organisms you want to *fill* and optionally a reference `.tsv` of organisms you just want to reference and *not* fill. *DO NOT INCLUDE REFERENCE ORGANISMS IN THE TARGET FILE*.
+OrthoFiller inputs a plain text "targets" `.tsv` of organisms you want to *fill* and optionally a reference `.tsv` of organisms you just want to reference and *not* fill. *DO NOT INCLUDE REFERENCE ORGANISMS IN THE TARGET FILE*.
 Including more organisms than necessary in the target file will roughly double the computation time per organism added.
+Therefore, if you are finishing the annotation of one organism, then that organism should be the only one in the targets file and all others should be in the reference.

 Create a plain text file for both the reference and target input (reference clean assemblies):
 ```